About the Site

 Eugene believes that photos can help us remember the best moments of our lives, and most of his images are of his friends and great meals.
 He earned a degree in Biomedical Engineering from the University of Southern California and an MBA in Finance and Strategy from the University of Rochester's Simon Graduate School of Business.
 While Eugene has had a broad career spanning industries as diverse as enterprise computing, data analytics, video games, and internet humor, his lifetime passion for photography is being satsified at DPReview.
 In his spare time Eugene promotes global diversity leading the Amazon Asian Employee Resource Group and volunteering for local non-profits.
 You can find his LinkedIn Profile here: https://www.linkedin.com/in/eugenehsu/

 Phil founded DPReview in 1998 and left in 2010.
 Although no longer involved in the day-to-day running of the site, Phil's influence still looms large and he remains a friend to the site and to the team.
 After over a decade working 24/7 at the helm of DPReview Phil left to pursue other interests in 2010.

 Support this site

-You may appreciate that running this site is no mean feat, if you wish to help to support the site you can do so by (a) visiting the sponsors who may be of interest to you (clicking on banners), (b) if you work for a digital imaging related organization you may wish to contact us about advertising or (c) purchasing goods from our affiliates.
+You may appreciate that running this site is no mean feat, if you wish to help to support the site you can do so by visiting the sponsors who may be of interest to you (clicking on banners) or purchasing goods from our affiliates.
+If you work for a digital imaging related organization you may wish to contact us about advertising .